techtile-by-dramco/ELLIIIT-dataset-26/acoustic/readme.md

 ## Overview

-The system emits a logarithmic chirp excitation signal through a speaker and simultaneously records the response across an array of up to 98 microphones.
+The system emits a logarithmic chirp excitation signal through a speaker and simultaneously records the response across an array of up to 98 distributed microphones.
 RIRs can be extracted via deconvolution and saved to CSV for post-processing and comparison against simulated responses from [pyroomacoustics](https://pyroomacoustics.readthedocs.io/).

 Measurements can be triggered locally or remotely via a ZMQ server/client protocol, with per-measurement parameter overrides (speaker position, chirp parameters, etc.).